Image by cbenjasuwan courtesy of FreeDigitalPhotos.net

 He hung his head a moment as if a thought had struck him, “I never touched it, yet it destroyed me all the same.”

 He laughed.
 The sound of his laughter in that cabin was so mournful and sweet that it made my blood run cold.
 It was a laugh you had to earn through trial.

 “What did it look like?”

 The Captain roused himself as if from a dream.
 His eyes were like black marbles shinning in the dark.
-And I noticed then that the Captain’s arms never reached out for anyone, but his eyes did, perpetually.
-They cried out of his head, trapped in that great, scarred face like jewels in a panel of stone.
+I noticed then that the Captain’s arms never reached out for anyone, but his eyes did, perpetually.
+They cried out of his head, trapped in his scarred face like jewels in a panel of stone.

 The dog was softly snoring, I heard its wheezing breath rise and fall.
 Matthew was slumped over too, but he slept as if he were dead and so I had forgotten him.
 Nothing mattered but the words of the Captain, flowing out into the room like a river.

 “I’ll never forget it,” he said.
 “Never.
 I could live a thousand lives and see a thousand wonders, terrors, everyday ordinary things too, and yet I’ll never forget its face.
 Ah the sound it made as it moved!
 Its way of speaking to me, yes it spoke!
 Does that surprise you?”
 He looked over to me, and I nodded, I knew he was not expecting an answer and so he rolled on.

 “I’ll never forget the sound of its voice.”